patriciasegantine/ftr-upload-server/README.md

 # Upload Widget Server

-A Node.js server developed as part of a postgraduate backend course, focusing on building a robust and scalable file upload system using **Cloudflare R2** as an alternative to **Amazon S3**.
+A Node.js server developed as part of a **postgraduate course in Full Stack Development**, focusing on building a robust and scalable file upload system using **Cloudflare R2** as an alternative to **Amazon S3**.

+## 🎓 Academic Project

+This project was developed during a postgraduate course in backend development, with emphasis on:

+- Advanced backend architecture patterns
+- Cloud storage integration strategies
+- Modern Node.js and TypeScript best practices
+- Production-ready development workflows

 ## 🚀 Overview